 Plant stem cells are usually made in labs where they’re held in controlled conditions without interference from pesticides, pollution or other environmental concerns.
 This ensures the extracted stem cells are as pure as can be.

-Ingredients derived from plants for use in skin care are often constrained by problems with harvesting and availability.
+Ingredients derived from normally grown plants for use in skin care are often constrained by problems with harvesting and availability.
 Yet because plant stem cells are cultured in labs, these issues are not hindrances.
 Moreover, with researchers being able to regulate the quality of plant stem cells, it ensures customers get the very best every time.

-Plant stem cells are not the actual living stem cells, but rather what is found inside them (a.k.a. the extracts).
+Plant stem cells in skincare are not the actual living stem cells, but rather what is found inside them (a.k.a. the extracts).
 The plant stem cells in skincare products aren’t technically alive, but that doesn’t mean they’re not helpful.
 In fact, they help offer the many positive visible effects of antioxidants, such as reducing the appearance of wrinkles, dark spots and temporary redness.

 Various studies have linked plant stem cells with the following beauty benefits:

 - Helps plump the appearance of skin.
 Plumper skin looks healthier, maintains better tone and color, and holds hydration for longer periods throughout the day.

 - Helps skin appear from taut and firm.
 Similar results can be found in our I MASK firming transformation mask which makes use of Pepper berry extract and volcanic clay.

 - Reduce the appearance of wrinkles, dark spots and large pores.
 Laugh lines, crows feet, and large pores can all be reduced with a variety of stem cells and extracts.

 - Helps promote the look of even-toned skin.
 Discoloration and hyperpigmentation can be a common issue in sun-damaged skin, as well as aged skin.